tclahr/uac-docs/docs/collectors.md

 |---|---|
 |%line%|Replaced with each line returned by the execution of the loop_command command|

-Let's suppose you need to collect containers logs, and you don't know the containers IDs.
-First you need to retrieve all the IDs: ```docker container ps -all | sed 1d | awk '{print $1}'```
+Let's suppose you need to collect container logs, and you don't know the container IDs.
+First, you need to retrieve all the IDs: ```docker container ps -all | sed 1d | awk '{print $1}'```

-The ```%line%``` variable will be replaced by each output line resulted from that command (which are containers IDs in the example above).
+The ```%line%``` variable will be replaced by each output line resulting from that command (which are container IDs in the example above).

 This means if you have 10 containers, the command ```docker container logs %line%``` will be run 10 times, one for each container ID.
 Example: